 Over there in Herastrau, behind some trees, in a small meadow, there is a sculpture of Brancusi – yes, a sculpture of a sculptor, which is the most famous Romanian sculptor, with a quote underneath that said:

 I want to carve forms that can give joy to people

 The original quote is “Eu vreau să sculptez forme care pot da bucurie oamenilor“.
 That is still in my mind even today.
-It’s one of those things that haunts you trough your entire life I guess.
+It’s one of those things that haunt you through your entire life, I guess.
 In this case, it’s a happy haunting.

-(I’ve read some rumors that they will make a film about him starring Andy Garcia as Brancusi)
+(I’ve read some rumours that they will make a film about him starring Andy Garcia as Brancusi)

 After years of searching and learning, after some experiences that made me the man I am today (with the good parts but mostly the bad), I can say that I made up my mind about one thing: